 Formed in 2002, Sanders Pace Architecture combines the design talents of John Sanders and Brandon Pace to provide full service architecture, planning, and design services to clients seeking a thoughtful, progressive solution to their goals and needs.
 The collaboration of John Sanders and Brandon Pace extends back to 1992, when both were enrolled at the University of Tennessee.
 After studying together in Europe in 1996, both received Bachelor of Architecture degrees with Honors from the University of Tennessee College of Architecture and Design.
 Sanders’ subsequent work in Knoxville and Pace’s work in Nashville and New York City was well received as both have been honored on the local, regional, and national levels on projects ranging from furniture and product design and fabrication to designs for prototypical affordable housing and multi-million dollar medical and office space.
 In 2003, Pace began graduate studies at the Yale University School of Architecture, where he was twice nominated for the schools highest design honor, the H. I. Feldman Prize for Design Excellence, and was the recipient of the Robert Allen Ward Scholarship Award.
 In 2005 he received his Master of Architecture degree from the University.

 In addition to private practice, both John Sanders and Brandon Pace have made a commitment to teaching architecture.
 Both Sanders and Pace have been Adjunct Faculty at the University of Tennessee.
-In addition, Pace was a Teaching Fellow at Yale University and has been an invited critic at the University of Pennsylvania, the Pratt Institute, and the California College of Arts.
+In addition, Pace was a Teaching Fellow at Yale University and has been an invited critic at the Georgia Institute of Technology, the University of Pennsylvania, the Pratt Institute, Washington University in St. Louis, and the California College of Arts.